gsuuon/model.nvim/README.md

 #### ParamsBuilder
 (function)
-- `fun(input: string, context: Context): table | fun(resolve: fun(params: table))` - Converts input and context to request data.
+- `fun(input: string, context: Context): table | fun(resolve: fun(params: table))` - Converts input (either the visual selection or entire buffer text) and [context](#context) to request parameters.
 Returns either a table of params or a function that takes a callback with the params.

 #### SegmentMode
 (enum)